azizyahyaoui/VagrantUp_Openstack/README.md

 6. Execute `vagrant up` to initiate the setup procedure.
 7. Upon completion, access the OpenStack dashboard to begin exploration.
+> Open http://<HOST_IP>/dashboard/  in your browser to access Horizon.

 ## License
 This project is licensed under the MIT License.
 Refer to the [LICENSE](LICENSE) file for further details.